prividentity/tango-python-sdk/README.md

 ## API Documentation

-The `FaceFactor` class in the SDK offers functionalities for face embeddings and comparisons.
+The `FaceFactor` class in the SDK offers face embeddings and comparison functionalities.
 Here's a detailed breakdown:

 ### get_embedding